JacobSanford/drupal-8-ci-workflow/BaseImage.md

  * drush

 ## Why is Drush bundled?
 When leveraging Drupal as a container, one usually executes Drush using a [drush container](https://github.com/unb-libraries/docker-nginx).
-As we are building and installing Drupal within the container itself on build/startup, Drush needs is installed for these functions.
+As we are building and installing Drupal within the container itself on build/startup, Drush is needed for these functions.

+An improvement for the future is to avoid installing Drush, except in the case of dev instances.

 ## Build Process
 Why read about this?
-Watch it happen yourself!
+Make it happen yourself!

 ```
 git clone -b alpine-nginx-php7-8.x-composer git@github.com:unb-libraries/docker-drupal.git docker-drupal